English at Stamshaw Junior School

 - questioning - our teachers target their questions to challenge all children and use higher-order questions (‘Why do you think…?, Can you explain…?)

-We follow a spelling programme called No Nonsense Spelling that helps the children in two ways - it introduces all of the spelling rules and content for each year, and encourages children to work on the words that they find tricky - this is complemented by the use of personal dictionaries and word lists for some children.
+We follow a spelling programme called No Nonsense Spelling that helps the children in two ways - it introduces all of the spelling rules and content for each year and encourages children to work on the words that they find tricky - this is complemented by the use of personal dictionaries and word lists for some children.
+Teachers continue to develop phonics skills and use phonics terminology (in line with the Little Wandle SSP) within spelling lessons.

 Teachers model and expect high standards of handwriting.
 Handwriting, including how to form letters consistently, the correct pen strokes needed to join letters and which letters to leave un-joined is taught.
 In the upper phase, children are encouraged to develop their own style whilst ensuring that their transcription remains joined and legible.